|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >

 2017A fire at the Flamanville Nuclear Power Plant in northwest France causes an explosion in a "non-nuclear" part of the station.
 One reactor is taken offline and five people are affected by fumes.

-PHOTOS TOP TO BOTTOM: Thomas Paine; an early Mercedes automobile; Amy Lowell; an early Hershey's candy bar; Fred Harvey book cover; Gypsy Rose Lee; Sheila James; Carole King; Mia Farrow; George Reeves as Superman; The Beatles first appearance on The Ed Sullivan Show; Gabby Hayes; Cher on the cover of TV Guide; Bill Haley; The Simpsons; and Princess Margaret.
+PHOTOS TOP TO BOTTOM: Thomas Paine; an early Mercedes automobile; Amy Lowell; an early Hershey's candy bar; Fred Harvey book cover; Gypsy Rose Lee; Sheila James; Carole King; Mia Farrow; George Reeves as Superman; The Beatles first appearance on The Ed Sullivan Show; Gabby Hayes; Cher on the cover of TV Guide; Bill Haley; The Simpsons; Princess Margaret; and John Gavin.

 |< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >